-“Sugar cravings exist because food processors dump 150 pounds of sugar per person per year,” says Dr. Teitelbaum.
+“Sugar cravings exist because food processors dump 150 pounds of sugar per person per year,” says Teitelbaum.

 Reaching for sugar because you're tired

-The first of Teitelbaum’s type of sugar addict seeks a serotonin surge to bypass a rough day.
+The first of Teitelbaum’s sugar addict types seeks a serotonin surge to bypass a rough day.
 Instead of popping into the local saloon for a quick beer, the sugar addict fantasizes about “[w]alking into a bar, asking for a pint of Ben and Jerry’s, and having the bartender obligingly slide a pint down the bar,” says Teitelbaum.